 - Would your partner…?
 (Love it, be OK with it)

-This is used in quantitative market research to analyse categorical data – that is, variables that are different and mutually exclusive, such as: ‘men’ and ‘women’, or ‘under 30’ and ‘over 30’.
-It allows you to compare the relationship between two variables in contingency tables.
+Crosstab (cross-tabulation) is used in quantitative market research to analyze categorical data – that is, variables that are different and mutually exclusive, such as: ‘men’ and ‘women’, or ‘under 30’ and ‘over 30’.